laderast/whyIScience/README.md

 ## Get Involved!

 Please refer to the [Roadmap](roadmap.md) for the current plan and future goals for the project.
 Then, read our contributing guide about [how to contribute](CONTRIBUTING.md).
+Please adhere to the [Code of Conduct](code_of_conduct.md) when contributing.

 ## Share and Share Alike!